tonikelope/coronapoker/README.md

 - Global zoom: ultra high resolution supported.
 - TRUE RANDOM shuffle (powered by https://www.random.org).
 - Cool sounds, decks, mats and 3D card effects.
-- All-in side pots fully supported.
+- ALL-IN side pots fully supported.
 - "Dead button" strategy for BB/SB/DE positions.
 - IWTSTH rule enabled by default (can be de/activated by the server during the game).
 - All blinds stuff adjustable by the server during the game.